 To help inform policymakers as they debate a range of patient protection options, we have identified key considerations for addressing surprise medical bills.
-These considerations are informed by policies already adopted in 28 states and the proposals under consideration in Congress.
+These considerations are informed by policies already adopted in more than half of states and the federal No Surprises Act.
 There are, however, other options for policymakers to consider when addressing surprise medical bills.

 To date, most of the state and federal action on surprise billing has reflected the policy considerations noted above.
 However, policymakers may also have other options.